The trailhead is about 48 miles southeast of Portland, Oregon in the Mt. Hood National Forest.

-In 0.2 mile turn left onto Meadows Creek Trail #680 after crossing over Clark Creek.
+In 0.2 mile turn left again onto Meadows Creek Trail #680 after crossing over Clark Creek.
 Snowshoe gently uphill through a broad valley before crossing Meadow Creek and the East Fork of Hood River.

 This is spectacular on a cold snowy day walking through the forests and over the streams that flow through the area.
 Without cold temperatures and fresh snow the trails can turn into Cascade Concrete.

-This is a great trail for children as you can turn around at any time, the trails are fairly wide, and all the large streams have bridges.
+This is a great trail for children as you can turn around at any time, the trails are fairly wide, and all the streams have bridges.

 Enjoy the photos!!